kdabug/practice-whiteboarding-challenges/README.md

 ## TIPS

-I hear interviewers often say that the biggest mistake an interviewee can make during a whiteboarding challenge is jumping straight to writing code.
+The [biggest mistake](https://blog.pramp.com/top-8-mistakes-in-technical-interviews-according-to-data-27d2572bda1f) an interviewee can make during a whiteboarding challenge is jumping straight to writing code.
 Use at least a few minutes to reiterate the problem, ask any clarifying questions, and explain your typical _process_ for solving a problem.
 Key points to mention in the 'no code' phase:

 1. your assumed inputs (after clarifying with interviewer)
 2. the output you expect to have at the end.